liug26/bfr-da-backend/README.md

    Get plot request -> backend gets parameters from query -> sends params to a python script -> python script writes HTML to a temporary local file -> backend reads the local file and sends back to frontend
 - Ask the master file in the database for a hierarchical list of all existing data:
    Get datatree request -> backend fetches master file from database -> converts it to a tree-structured JSON and sends back to frontend

+### Preparations
+- MongoDB database: Create a cluster that contains 2 databases: main (for storing data) and master (for storing what data are stored).
+   Master: has one collection called "datalists", which has one document.
+It has one array entry with key "list" and values of type object: { "collectionName": data's collection's name, its 2 super folders' names separated by a slash, "entryName": data's name }.
+Each time a data is uploaded/removed, this list will be updated.
+   Main: